Featured image by Egon Elbre

 Hello world!

-• Use go build to build an executable.
-By default it is placed in the current directory.
+to build an executable.
+By default it is placed in the current directory. - Can cross compile by setting the GOOS environment variables.

 $ GOOS=linux go build